 - Have consequences, i.e. there’s a reason you want to meet the goal for more than the mere checking of a box.

 - Aren’t too numerous.
-You don’t need a million goals.
-You need just a few well-thought goals, just enough to keep the team on track without losing sight of what completion looks like.
+You don’t need a million goals and objectives.
+You should focus on a few high-priority goals to keep the team on track without losing sight of what completion looks like.

 15. Reward achievements